-Iran to download plane black box after missile blamed for crash
+Iran to analyze black box after missile blamed for crash

 A U.S. official, citing satellite data, said Washington had concluded with a high degree of certainty that anti-aircraft missiles brought down the plane in error.

 The official said the data showed the plane airborne for two minutes after departing Tehran when heat signatures of two surface-to-air missiles were detected.

 There was an explosion in the vicinity and heat data showed the plane on fire as it fell.
 U.S. military satellites detect infrared emissions from heat.

 U.S. President Donald Trump said he believed “somebody could have made a mistake”.